Here, we’ll take a look at the key points to consider when drafting a fitness program for clients.

 Designing your first exercise program for a paying customer can be a little scary, that’s for sure.

-Although in fairness, you probably will have a little giggle when you look back at it a later.
+Although, in fairness, you probably will have a little giggle when you look back at it later.

-If there is one important point that I want you to take away from this chapter, it’s that an exercise program is never finished at the first attempt.
+If there is one important point that I want you to take away from this chapter, it’s that an exercise program is never finished on the first attempt.

 It’s constantly changing.

-That’s because your client’s fitness and abilities are also changing each week.
+That’s because your client’s fitness and abilities also change each week.

 It’s critical to keep that in mind as well.
 So in summing up, these are the steps that you should follow when devising an exercise program for a client.